-For non-emergencies, call 732-255-0400/732-255-0451 FOR EMERGENCIES, call 911.
+For non-emergencies, call 732-255-0451 FOR EMERGENCIES, call 911.

 There are emergency phones located throughout the campus in each building and in every parking lot.
 The phones in the parking lots are identified by blue lights.
-A map showing emergency phone locations may be obtained from the Security Department or from the College website.
+A map showing emergency phone locations may be obtained from the DCSS or from the college website.

-Security Department Location:
+Department of Campus Safety Location: